 To protect your privacy and the confidentiality of information provided through CFTC’s Portal, we do not use Google Analytics to collect, combine, or summarize visitor interactions with CFTC’s Portal.

-We also use the New Relic Browser to collect, report, and analyze visitor interactions at CFTC.gov and Whistleblower.gov.
+We also use the New Relic Browser to collect, report, and analyze visitor interactions at CFTC.gov, PRE, and Whistleblower.gov.
 We use this information to help identify performance issues with these websites as well any application errors that might occur during a visitor’s browsing session.
 The analytics reports that we receive from New Relic are available only to members of the CFTC communications and web teams, and other designated federal staff and contractors who need this information in the performance of their official duties.
 New Relic Browser uses session cookies that expire at the end of a user’s browsing session.
 This is a “Tier 1” use according to OMB M-10-22.
 To protect your privacy and the confidentiality of the information that you provide through CFTC’s Portal, we do not use New Relic Browser to collect, report, or analyze visitor interactions with CFTC’s Portal.

 We use CFTC’s Portal to protect your privacy and the confidentiality of information provided through certain forms and applications available through CFTC.gov and Whistleblower.gov (including but not limited to our Tips, Complaints, and Referrals (TCR) Form, Whistleblower Program Award Application, and Reporting to the CFTC Division of Enforcement (DOE) Form).
 CFTC’s Portal provides an added layer of security by ensuring that all of the information you submit is encrypted end-to-end.
 Information that we receive through the CFTC’s Portal is not retained by our website content manager and is directed to a secure environment hosted on our network that can only be accessed by staff with a need to access it in the performance of their official duties.